What is a Nevis LLC?

 Nevis LLC vs. Cook Islands LLC

+The Cook Islands also has favorable LLC statutes.
+Cook Islands law has similar asset protection benefits and barriers to collection.
+Nevis, however, has an important practical advantage.
 The Cook Islands are physically situated in the South Pacific Ocean near New Zealand.
 Travel to the Cook Islands is long and expensive.
 Nevis is situated in the Caribbean Ocean and can be reached by a short plane ride from Puerto Rico.
-It is much easier, faster, and less expensive for a U.S. person to visit a manager located in Nevis than it is to meet a manager in the Cook Islands.
-The accessibility of Nevis LLC managers outweighs any theoretical legal advantage that arguably favors the Cook Islands LLC jurisdiction.
+It is easier and less expensive for a U.S. person to visit Nevis to interview prospective offshore management companies that will have control of LLC assets.

 Wells Fargo Bank v.
 Barber, 85 F. Supp.
 3d 1308 (M.D.
 Fla.
 2015): Collection Against Debtor’s LLC Interest in Foreign LLC

 A creditor’s charging lien and other collection tools directed against debtor’s membership interest in a limited liability company are based upon the laws of the jurisdiction where the debtor holds the interest rather than the jurisdiction where the LLC was formed.

 But see a different result:

 - JP Morgan Chase Bank v.
 McClure, 393 P. 3d 955 (Colo.
 2017)

 Nevis LLC FAQs

 Here are answers to some frequently asked questions about Nevis LLCs.